The SimplePractice Appointment-request Widget makes it easy for potential new clients to find your availability and request an appointment online.

 Right-click on the button, and click Inspect (using Chrome)

 - Then, double click in the 'class' attribute field, then copy the content here.

 - Adjust your embed code by replacing the class 'spwidget-button' with what you just copied.

-- Next, remove the unnecessary parts of your code—the 'style' and 'div'—so the all that is left is the button itself, the 'a' tag, and the 'script' tag.
+- Next, remove the unnecessary parts of your code—the 'style' and 'div'—so that all that's left is the button itself, the 'a' tag, and the 'script' tag.

-- Your Booking Widget should now match your existing styles.
+- Your Appointment-request Widget should now match your existing styles.

 We built this text to say Request Appointment, but you can change this whatever you'd like.